aditi1511/blocksquid/README.md

 ### The project basically does the following things:

 - Take input from the camera, set on the flow of the water.
-- Analyze the flow rate of water in `cubic pixels/sec` and measure the volume consumed.
+- Analyze the flow rate of water in `square pixels/frame` and measure the volume consumed.
 - Accordingly measure the Performance Index, Flow Credits, etc.
 - Record all these value onto the blockchain so it's immutable.
 - Prevent any kind of _tampering_ by water industries and _monitor_ the water in efficient way and hence motivate them to follow the best practice and conserve water.